Anaminus/roblox-api-ref/CONTRIBUTING.md

-Contains user-generated data about classes.
+The **class** directory, which is within the **data** directory, contains user-generated data about classes.
 To add data for a specific class, create a `.md` file with the name of the class.

 The file is in [Markdown][markdown] format.
 The contents consist of sections delimited by level-1 headers.
 The following sections are